 It is mostly the nasturtium flowers, rosehips and staghorn sumac seeds that give this Venusian vinegar its glorious colour and seasonal flavour.
-But what makes it “magical” is that from the sweet tartness of crab apple, the fruity tang of sumac, the spicy nasturtium blossoms and pungent wild mustard seeds, to the invigorating sprigs of new shoots of green, nourishing nettle, dandelion wild mustard, it embodies the energetic principles at work in the heavens and our landscape this season.
+But what makes it “magical” is that from the sweet tartness of crab apple to spicy nasturtium flowers and pungent wild mustard seeds to the new shoots of the remerging greens, invigorating sprigs of dandelion leaf and nettle, it embodies the energetic principles at work in the heavens and our landscape this season.

 But what I love best about this time of the year is that it’s ruled by Venus, goddess of beauty and all things green and growing.
 Reflecting the principle of balance, Venus appears twice a year in the astrological calendar, at the Vernal Equinox (Taurus) and again at the Autumn Equinox (Libra).
 Fulfilling the promise of the new life she planted at spring, she oversees the red apples, ruby ripe berries and fattening seed pods, the fruits of the summer which are ready for release.

 But amongst falling yellow leaves, she also blesses the landscape with a new carpet of green.
 Plants driven back by the dry heat of high summer, send out new shoots and emerald leaves to harvest the last warm rays of the sun.
 And during the coming month, they will be busy pulling light energy deep into their roots for storage during winter hibernation.